-The headline statistics above suggest a significant pay gap between genders at HCP when examining average (mean & median) pay across the whole of HCP's UK workforce.
+The headline statistics above still suggest a significant pay gap between genders at HCP, despite the above noted improvements, when examining average (mean & median) pay across the whole of HCP's UK workforce.
 However, we are very clear that the issue is one of female representation in higher-paying roles, rather than equal pay for equivalent roles.
 Equal pay deals with the pay difference between men and women who carry-out the same/similar jobs, or work of equal value.
 The data below illustrates that equal pay is not a significant issue at HCP, and includes additional data on hourly rate by pay quartile.